graysenbrinkman/graysenbrinkman.github.io/index.md

   <img src="/assets/images/airplanebanner.jpg" alt="Aircraft Banner">

   <div class="hero-text">
-    <h1>Graysen Brinkman</h1>
-    <p>Aerospace Engineering Student</p>
+    <h1>Aerospace Engineering Portfolio</h1>
   </div>
 </div>

 ## About Me

-I am an Aerospace Engineering student at Embry-Riddle Aeronautical University pursuing a minor in Applied Mathematics.
-My interests span both aeronautics and astronautics, with a particular focus on flight mechanics, orbital mechanics, aerospace systems, and engineering design.
+I am an Aerospace Engineering student at Embry-Riddle Aeronautical University pursuing a Bachelor of Science in Aerospace Engineering with a concentration in Aeronautics and a minor in Applied Mathematics.

-This portfolio highlights my academic projects, research experiences, technical skills, and professional development as I continue working toward a career in the aerospace industry.
+This portfolio showcases my academic projects, research experiences, technical skills, and professional development as I work toward a career in the aerospace industry.

 <div class="card-container">